comoc/ofxAbletonLink/readme.md

 To install ofxAbletonLink, move the ofxAbletonLink folder to your `of/addons/` folder.
-A compiler that supports C++ 11 is required. ofxAbletonLink relies on `link`, `asio-standalone` and `catch` as submodules.
-After checking out the main repositories, those submodules have to be loaded using
+A compiler that supports C++ 11 is required.

+ofxAbletonLink relies on `link`, `asio-standalone` and `catch` as submodules.
+After checking out the main repositories and change the current directory into `ofxabletonlink`, those submodules have to be loaded using
 ```
 git submodule update --init --recursive
 ```